Choosing the right kenzan is the first step in Ikebana!

 At the end, put the rubber to prevent the kenzan to be slipped, and done!

+Now you can see that kenzan is made of a lot of time and effort of craftsman.
 However, it is said that when you arrange ikebana, you better try your best to not show a kenzan.
 Indeed, kenzan plays important role of supporting ikebana “from the shadows.”